diadem-platform/diadem-docs/docs/source/legal/TAC.rst

 - Make any unauthorized use of the Services, including collecting usernames and/or email addresses of users by electronic or other means for the purpose of sending unsolicited email, or creating user accounts by automated means or under false pretenses.
 - Use the Services as part of any effort to compete with us or otherwise use the Services and/or the Content for any revenue-generating endeavor or commercial enterprise.
 - Sell or otherwise transfer your profile.

+.. - Use any information obtained from the Services in order to harass, abuse, or harm another person.

 USER GENERATED CONTRIBUTIONS
 ================================